 The Compensation Committee has decision-making authority with respect to the compensation of our named executive officers.
 In carrying out its responsibilities, the Compensation Committee may engage outside consultants and consult with Limelight's Human Resources department and other Limelight executives as the Compensation Committee determines to be appropriate.
 The Compensation Committee has engaged Compensia, an executive compensation consulting firm, on numerous occasions since 2007, with the most recent being in October 2017 (for fiscal 2018 compensation).
 The Committee has received executive compensation assessments from Compensia following each engagement.
-In May 2012, February 2013, October 2014, April 2016, November 2016, and October 2017, the Compensation Committee received advice and guidance from Compensia regarding confirmation of our executive compensation strategy and an assessment of the compensation and equity grant planning.
-The Compensation Committee currently feels that it is adequately and appropriately able to assess and determine the compensation arrangements for our named executive officers based on the information provided through the Compensation Committee members' own experience and knowledge regarding compensation matters and the Compensite also may obtain advice and assistance from internal or external legal, accounting, or other advisers selected by the Compensation Committee, although it did not do so for fiscal 2017.
-The Compensation Committee may delegate any of its responsibilities to our or more directors or to members of management, to the extent permitted by applicable law.
+In May 2012, February 2013, October 2014, April 2016, November 2016, and October 2017, the Compensation Committee received advice and guidance from Compensia regarding confirmation of our executive compensation strategy and an assessment of the competitiveness of total pay packages for our senior executive officers relative to market and peers, each of which was used in the development of our executive cash compensation and equity grant planning.
+The Compensation Committee currently feels that it is adequately and appropriately able to assess and determine the compensation arrangements for our named executive officers based on the information provided through the Compensation Committee members' own experience and knowledge regarding compensation matters and the Compensia report process.
+The Compensation Committee also may obtain advice and assistance from internal or external legal, accounting, or other advisers selected by the Compensation Committee, although it did not do so for fiscal 2017.
+The Compensation Committee may delegate any of its responsibilities to one or more directors or to members of management, to the extent permitted by applicable law.
 The Compensation Committee has not delegated any of its responsibilities with respect to the named executive officers and has no plans to do so.
 However, the Compensation Committee has delegated certain responsibilities to our Chief Executive Officer, as described below.